ikama-innovation/Bauta/README.md

 # Bauta
 Bauta is a batch automation framework based on [Spring Batch](https://spring.io/projects/spring-batch) and [Spring Boot](https://spring.io/projects/spring-boot).
 Features:
+- A convenient way to get started with Spring Batch
 - Start/stop/restart jobs via a web-based user interface
 - Watch job/step progress and status.
 - Steps can generate output that can be displayed in the UI.
 Typically reports, script logs, stack traces etc.
 - Provides "starter" and example projects for different usage scenarios
+- Supports "DevOps" way of developing your Jobs/Steps in a collaborative, automated fashion

 ## Modules